-- (a) Probable cause to support the search or arrest, including relevant dates and times to demonstrate timeliness and facts to support any request for nighttime or no-knock warrant execution. - (b) A clear explanation of the affiant's training, experience and relevant education. - (c) Adequately supported opinions, when relevant, that are not left to unsubstantiated conclusions. - (d) A nexus between the place to be searched and the persons or items central to the investigation.
+- (a) Probable cause to support the search or arrest, including relevant dates and times to demonstrate timeliness and facts to support any request for nighttime or no-knock warrant execution. - 1.
+No-knock search warrant applications shall comply with the requirements, including the reporting requirements to the Commissioner of Public Safety, as provided by Minn.
+Stat. § 626.14. - (b) A clear explanation of the affiant's training, experience, and relevant education. - (c) Adequately supported opinions, when relevant, that are not left to unsubstantiated conclusions. - (d) A nexus between the place to be searched and the persons or items central to the investigation.
 The facts supporting this nexus should be clear and current.
 For example, the affidavit shall explain why there is probable cause to believe that a particular person is currently residing at a particular location or that the items sought are present at a particular location. - (e) Full disclosure of known or suspected residents at the involved location and any indication of separate living spaces at the involved location.
 For example, it should be disclosed that several people may be renting bedrooms at a single location, even if the exact location of the rooms is not known. - (f) A specific description of the location to be searched, including photographs of the location, if reasonably available. - (g) A sufficient description of the items to be seized. - (h) Full disclosure of any known exculpatory information relevant to the warrant application (refer to the Brady Material Disclosure Policy).

-606.8 HIGH-RISK WARRANT SERVICE
+607.8 HIGH-RISK WARRANT SERVICE